nautobot/nautobot-app-data-validation-engine/docs/user/app_audit_rulesets.md

 All audit rules can be found on the navigation bar under `Extensibility -> Data Validation Engine -> Audit Results`.
 This is a basic table that lists all records in the table currently.

-The `nautobot_data_validation_engine` app automatically creates template extensions to add a `Audit Results` tab to the detail view of all objects.
-The `Audit Results` tab will only be visible if there is an `AuditResult` that exists for that model.
+The `nautobot_data_validation_engine` app automatically creates template extensions to add a `Audits` tab to the detail view of all objects.
+The `Audits` tab will only be visible if there is an `Audit` that exists for that model.